Need more help?

 If your child has more significant problems or if the problems not getting better, then a referral to Specialist CAMHS may be the next step.

 Specialist CAMHS are NHS mental health services that focus on the needs of children and young people with more significant mental health problems.
-They are multidisciplinary teams that include Psychiatrists, Psychologists, Mental Health Nurses, Mental Health Practitioners, CBT Therapists Family Therapists and Counsellors.
+We are a diverse team, that include Psychiatrists, Psychologists, Mental Health Nurses, Mental Health Practitioners, CBT Therapists Family Therapists and Counsellors.
 More information can be found on the NHS website.